Enver Hoxha: Friction with the Soviet Union

-Relations with the Soviet Union declined rapidly.
-A hardline policy was adopted and the Soviets reduced grain shipments at a time when Albania needed them due to the possibility of a flood-induced famine.
-In July 1960, a plot to overthrow the Albanian government was discovered.
-It was to be organised by Soviet-trained Rear Admiral Teme Sejko.
-After this, two pro-Soviet members of the Party, Liri Belishova and Koço Tashko, were expelled.
+Relations with the Soviet Union rapidly deteriorated.
+Hoxha adopted a hardline policy, and the Soviets reduced grain-shipments at a time when Albania faced the possibility of a flood-induced famine.
+In July 1960, a plot to overthrow the Albanian government, organised by Soviet-trained Rear Admiral Teme Sejko, was discovered.
+After that two pro-Soviet members of the Party, Liri Belishova and Koço Tashko, were expelled.

-In August, the Party's Central Committee sent a protest to the Central Committee of the CPSU about having an anti-Albanian Soviet Ambassador in Tirana.
-The Fourth Congress of the Party, held from 13 to 20 February 1961, was the last meeting that the Soviet Union or other Eastern European nations attended in Albania.
-During the congress, Mehmet Shehu stated that while many members of the Party were accused of tyranny, this was a baseless charge and unlike the Soviet Union, Albania was led by genuine Marxists.
+In August, the Party's Central Committee protested to the Central Committee of the Communist Party of the Soviet Union about the presence of an anti-Albanian Soviet Ambassador in Tirana.
+The Fourth Congress of the Albanian Party (13 to 20 February 1961) was the last meeting that the Soviet Union or other Eastern European nations attended.
+During the congress, Mehmet Shehu said that while many members of the Party were accused of tyranny, this was a baseless charge, and unlike the Soviet Union, Albania was led by genuine Marxists.

-The Soviet Union retaliated by threatening "dire consequences" if the condemnations were not retracted.
+The Soviet Union retaliated by threatening Albania with "dire consequences" unless the condemnations were retracted.
 Days later, Khrushchev and Antonín Novotný, President of Czechoslovakia, threatened to cut off economic aid.
-In March, Albania was not invited to attend the meeting of the Warsaw Pact nations, and in April all Soviet technicians were withdrawn from Albania.
-In May nearly all Soviet troops at the Soviet submarine base were withdrawn.
+In March, Albania was not invited to attend the meeting of the Warsaw Pact nations, and in April, all Soviet technicians were withdrawn from Albania.
+In May, nearly all Soviet troops at the Soviet submarine-base were withdrawn.

 On 7 November 1961, Hoxha made a speech in which he called Khrushchev a "revisionist, an anti-Marxist and a defeatist".
 Hoxha portrayed Stalin as the last Communist leader of the Soviet Union and alluded to Albania's independence.
-By 11 November, the USSR and every other Warsaw Pact nation broke diplomatic relations with Albania.
+By 11 November, the USSR and every other Warsaw Pact nation had broken diplomatic relations with Albania.
 Albania was unofficially excluded from the Warsaw Pact and Comecon.
 The Soviet Union also attempted to claim control of the submarine base.
 The Albanian Party then passed a law prohibiting any other nation from owning an Albanian port.
-The Soviet–Albanian split was now complete.
+The Albanian–Soviet split was now complete.